quicwg/base-drafts/draft-ietf-quic-recovery.md

 * packet_number: The packet number of the sent packet.

-* ack_only: A boolean that indicates whether a packet contains only ACK or PADDING frame(s).
-If true, it is still expected an ack will be received for this packet, but it is not retransmittable.
+* retransmittable: A boolean that indicates whether a packet is retransmittable.
+If true, it is expected that an acknowledgement will be received, though the peer could delay sending the ACK frame containing it by up to the MaxAckDelay.

 * in_flight: A boolean that indicates whether the packet counts towards bytes in flight.